snsinfu/lightsail-vpn-tunnel/README.md

 ### Project structure

-Terraform deploys a Lightsail server instance and Ansible provisions the server as a wireguard tunnel server.
+Terraform deploys a Lightsail server instance and Ansible provisions the server as a wireguard relay server.
 Terraform and Ansible variables are centralized in the `config` directory.
 Makefile integrates everything.

 ```